Repairing cat scratches on vinyl or faux leather is painstaking work, and perfection is nearly impossible (unlike similar damage to real leather).

-The results are almost as good (not to mention faster and cheaper) by tacking down or trimming away any flaps staining the exposed fabric with a similar color.
-However, the holes will remain and the surface will not repel water nor reflect light without filler.
+The results are almost as good (not to mention faster and cheaper) by tacking down or trimming away any flaps and then staining the exposed fabric with a similar color.
+However, the gouges will remain, and these areas will not repel water nor reflect light without a leather filler.

-- Use the needle to apply a tiny dab of Soft Filler to each little hole.
+- Use a large needle tool to apply a tiny dab of filler putty to each gouge.

-- If necessary, use rubbing alcohol to smooth any uneven areas.
+- If necessary, use rubbing alcohol to melt the filler and smooth any uneven areas.

-- Apply a final thin layer of Soft Filler and emboss the wet filler with saran wrap or a gloved hand to impart texture.
+- Apply a final thin layer of filler putty and emboss the wet filler with saran wrap or a gloved hand to impart texture.
 Allow to cure.

 - If necessary, apply more color and clear finish.